peterjaap/asciidoc-bdd/README.md

 # Asciidoc Book Driven Development CLI tool

 ## Who is this for?
-This is for book authors who are writing a technical book and want a Github repository for their readers to work along with.
+This is for book authors who are writing a technical book in [Asciidoc](http://asciidoc.org/) and want a Github repository for their readers to work along with.

 ## What does it do?
-This tool can read your book (in its Asciidoc source format) and extract file includes according to a certain regex.
-For instance, you could configure it to extract all PHP files in a certain directory.
-It can then build up a Github repo using tags and commits.
-The repository can be rebuilt from the ground up, ensuring a logical processing through the tags.
+This tool can read your book (in its Asciidoc source format) and extract file includes that contain `bdd-` attributes.
+It can then build up a Github repo with tags and commits.
+The repository can be rebuilt from the ground up, ensuring a logical order through the tags.

 ## Configuration
-You have to use the asciidoc attribute syntax to tell this tool how to process the include.
+You have to use the Asciidoc attribute syntax to tell this tool how to process the include.

 Example in Asciidoc;